-After the match and before the other match begun, according to the old tradition of polo, the spectators came out on the field to help flatten the surface during the break.
+After the match and before the next match began, according to the old tradition of polo, the spectators came out on the field to help flatten the surface during the break.
 The idea is to eliminate unwanted clumps of earth by treading them back into the ground.

-Others enjoyed a nice little market “mercadillo” situated next to the bars where you could buy bright clothes, scarves, and jewelry or summer bags.
+Others enjoyed the nice little market “mercadillo” situated next to the bars where you could buy bright clothes, scarves, jewelry, and summer bags.

 After a short break, the second part of the match got fast and interesting.
-It proved to be adrenaline-pumping with the players of both teams doing their best to get the ball.
-With only one minute to go, the game ended in a draw and the referee handed out 3 penalties per team for each player.
+It proved to be adrenaline-pumping, with the players of both teams doing their best to get the ball.
+With only one minute to go, the game ended in a draw and the referee handed out three penalties per team for each player.
 With one goal difference, the winner was the Socketines.

-The winners congratulated the losers, because polo is not only a sport, but also fun and a symbol of friendship.
-Tired but very happy with the game, everybody settled down at the bar to watch the final of Copa Volvo presented by the finalists of the two teams:
+The winners congratulated the losers because polo is not only a sport, but also fun and a symbol of friendship.
+Tired but very happy with the game, everybody settled down at the bar to watch the finals of Copa Volvo presented by the finalists of the two teams: